-- When the mixture is cooled, add the mango puree.
+- When the mixture is cooled, add the mango puree and mix well.

-- Pour the mixture in kulfi molds and freeze till set.
+- Pour the mixture in kulfi moulds and freeze till set.

-- Remove the kulfi from the molds by dipping the mold in water for a few seconds.
+- Remove it from the moulds by dipping the mould in water for a few seconds.

 - Garnish with almond and pistachio slivers.